TliliDorsaf/Deep-Learning-Internship-Project/README.md

 video.set(cv2.CAP_PROP_FRAME_WIDTH, 2000)
 video.set(cv2.CAP_PROP_FRAME_HEIGHT, 2000)
 ```
-We drew a rectangle in the video frame to better capture the hand gesture and for that you need to view the demonstration in the video. </br>
+I drew a rectangle in the video frame to better capture the hand gesture and for that you need to view the demonstration in the video. </br>
-we loaded the model of course and then we used it to predict the gesture.
+I loaded the model of course and then i used it to predict the gesture.

 ```python
 model = load_model("MRI_gesture_cnn.h5")